SitRep: U.S. Warships on Alert; Taliban Rip Through Afghan Forces

 Media war.
 Russia is gearing up to put extra restrictions on American news outlets like CNN, Voice of America, and Radio Liberty in response to an effort from the U.S. Justice Department to make the Russian government-run news network RT register as a foreign agent.
 Members of Russia’s upper house of parliament say the move is necessary because the outlets allegedly “interfere in Russia’s domestic policy.”

 Chemical weapons.
 The U.S. and Russia are headed for a clash at the United Nations over the international investigation into who’s responsible for the April chemical weapons attack on Khan Sheikhoun in Syria.
-The U.N.’s report on accountability for the incident is due out on October 26, but U.N.
-Ambassador Nikki Haley says Russia is likely to end support for a continued inquiry into chemical weapons use in Syria if the report concludes the Assad regime was responsible for the attack.
+The U.N.’s report on accountability for the incident is due out on Oct.
+26, but U.N.
+Ambassador Nikki Haley says Russia is likely to end support for a continued inquiry into chemical weapons use in Syria if the report concludes Bashar al-Assad’s forces were responsible for the attack.

 Programming slump.
 The Islamic State’s media output has taken a nosedive following the collapse of its territory in Iraq and Syria, explains International Centre for the Study of Radicalisation and Political Violence senior research fellow Charlie Winter.

 Iran.
-“If the U.S. tears up the deal, we will shred it” — Iran’s Supreme Leader Ayatollah Ali Khamenei threatening to walk away from the Iran nuclear deal if President Trump abandons it, adding “I don’t want to waste my time on answering the rants and whoppers of the brute [U.S.] president.”
+“If the U.S. tears up the deal, we will shred it” — Iran’s Supreme Leader Ali Khamenei threatening to walk away from the Iran nuclear deal if President Trump abandons it, adding “I don’t want to waste my time on answering the rants and whoppers of the brute [U.S.] president.”

 Kirkuk.
-After taking control of the disputed city of Kirkuk, Iraqi Prime Minister Haidar al-Abadi has ordered Shia militias to leave the city, leaving behind a smaller footprint of police and Iraqi Counter Terrorism Service forces following Baghdad’s seizure of the city from Kurdish troops.
+After taking control of the disputed city of Kirkuk, Iraqi Prime Minister Haider al-Abadi has ordered Shiite militias to leave the city, leaving behind a smaller footprint of police and Iraqi Counter Terrorism Service forces following Baghdad’s seizure of the city from Kurdish troops.

 Niger.
 Sen. John McCain says the Trump administration is not being candid about the circumstances that led to the death of four Special Forces soldiers fighting a local Islamic State affiliate in Niger.
 McCain told reporters that the Senate Armed Services Committee has yet to receive all the information it’s asked for about the incident from the Defense Department.